 Overall, confidence impacts how others perceive you.
 Make sure to keep the right balance, and it can open up doors for you.

 9. Be Empathetic

 Finally, a great way to improve your communication skills is to focus on your empathy.
-To be successful in a business or your career in general, it is crucial to building relationships with people you work with daily.
+To be successful in a business or your career in general, it is crucial to build relationships with people you work with daily.
 This alone can have a huge impact on your success and your professional growth.

-In this perspective, having a sense of other peoples’ needs can help you to support them and work better together.
-As the saying goes, “one hand washes the other,” also in this case you can benefit from helping others achieve their goals.
+In this perspective, having a sense of other people’s needs can help you to support them and work better together.
+As the saying goes, “One hand washes the other,” also in this case you can benefit from helping others achieve their goals.
 Empathy can appear in different ways and actions.
 In the long run, it is essential to build sustainable relations, not only in work life but also in private.

 Consider a case where you observe or are part of a conflict.
 If you would actively ask for each other’s needs, it is more likely to find a common ground of understanding and a solution.
 Sometimes disputes arise from not understanding the conversation partner and not considering their needs.